pact-foundation/docs.pact.io/website/docs/implementation_guides/rust/pact_verifier_cli.md

 #### `--state-change-as-query`

 By default, the state for the state change request will be sent as a JSON document in the body of the request.
-This option forces it to be sent as a query parameters instead.
+This option forces it to be sent as query parameters instead.

 #### `--state-change-teardown`